 Roofers get clients by using the marketing tools on offer, like many other small businesses.
 Roofing installation and repair is a service that has been around for a long time and will always be necessary, unlike some industries.
 For that reason, some older forms of marketing still work.

 For example, while long letters in the mail probably won’t bring in many new clients, pamphlets with a short explanation of your roofing services and contact information delivered to homes in the area will realistically still work.
 This detail is especially true if you live in a residential or commercial building area.

 Since roofing is a business done on clients’ properties, having content sent directly to them in the mail is still a practical form of marketing.
 However, it’s still a smart practice to create a high-quality website and social media presence for your clients to see when they want to look you up.

 How do I increase roof sales?

-If you’re looking to increase your roof sales, ensure your SEO is ranked very high.
+To increase your roof sales, ensure your website is ranked very high.
 Most consumers choose a business in the top 3-5 bars of Google search, so work with an agency or marketing professional to ensure your content is as optimized as possible.

-Finally, look into the area in which you’re trying to find clients.
-Try to get a good idea about whether or not people in the area are looking for roofing services, and if you can specialize your services to provide a solution to an ongoing problem a client may have had.
+Finally, look into the area where you’re trying to find clients.
+Try to get a good idea about whether or not people in the area are looking for roofing services and if you can specialize your services to solve an ongoing problem, a client may have had.